-Well, you are now about 3 to 5 hours into the process.
-Admittedly, most of that time has been spent doing something other than tending to your chicken.
+Well, you are now about 3 to 5 hours of smoking time into the process.
+Admittedly, most of that cook time has been spent doing something other than tending to your chicken.

-I would think a game day is perfect for smoking.
+I would think a game day is perfect for smoking chicken.
 You can watch your favorite team play while letting the poultry rest and cook.
 Use commercials as the time to get up and tend to each task.

 Heat up your charcoal using a charcoal chimney (lighting fluid will ruin the taste).
 Prepare a foil packet of the drained wood chips with some holes poked into it to allow the smoke to escape.
 Or, use the wood chip box that may have been included with your smoker.